The Paradox: A transparency-forward supplement brand with uneven third-party verification and compliance signals

 What Customers Say

-Service split: fast fixes vs. subscription/return friction
+Service split: fast fixes vs. subscription/ friction

 BBB shows both praise and frustration in 2024–2025 posts.
 [12][11].